-Mark A. Steiner, MD, is a cardiologist with Orlando Health Heart Institute Cardiology Group.
+Mark A. Steiner, MD, is a cardiologist with Orlando Health Heart & Vascular Institute.
 He is board certified in cardiovascular disease and interventional cardiology.

 Dr. Steiner earned his medical degree from the Washington University School of Medicine in St. Louis, Missouri, and a bachelor’s of arts degree from the University of Virginia in Charlottesville.
 He completed his residency at Washington University’s Barnes Hospital in St. Louis and fellowships in cardiovascular medicine and interventional cardiology at Emory University in Atlanta.